My Agent Remembers Better Than I Do (Part 2)

 Hybrid Search (BM25 + Vector)

-Pure vector search finds conceptually similar content.
-Pure keyword search (BM25) finds exact matches.
-Neither is sufficient alone.
-Hybrid combines both.
+Pure vector search finds conceptually similar content, and pure keyword search (BM25) finds exact matches.
+Neither is sufficient on its own, so hybrid search combines the two.

 {